Ysurac/openmptcprouter-feeds/omr-quota/docs/dev-guide.md

 ## Config schema (`omr-quota.<section>`)

+The package ships `wan1`, `wan2` and the `global1` example.
+On a platform whose WANs are not called `wanN` -- provisioned by steer-cloud-init, or flashed over a config that carries its own layout -- `openmptcprouter/files/etc/uci-defaults/2096-omr-wan-names` renames those sections onto the WANs the box really has (master first) and, since it can only hand over as many names as there are sections, **creates one for every remaining real WAN**: a third link -- a second modem, a wifi uplink -- used to end up with no section at all and no entry on the quota page, with nothing saying why.
+Created sections carry the shipped values with `enabled=0`; an interface that already has a section is never touched, so re-running the script (which happens when the package is reinstalled on a live system) cannot resurrect or enable anything.

 Validated in `_launch_quota()` / `_launch_global_quota()` in the init script
 (split because `interfaces` is absent/optional on `interface` sections but required on `global` ones):